BrianMcConway/puppy-puzzle-game/README.md

 ### The Footer

-- The footer section includes links to the relevant social media sites for ABP.
+- The footer section includes links to the relevant social media sites for the puzzle.
 The links will open to a new tab to allow easy navigation for the user.
 - The footer is valuable to the user as it encourages them to keep connected via social media.

     <img src="readme-docs/footer.png" alt="image of website footer" width="65%" height="auto">